Subject (Course): Foreign Trade and Business in Oman - Muscat. Syllabus:

 - To know Oman's Free Trade Agreements (FTAs)

 - To examine the profile of Omani businesspeople and companies

 - To develop a business plan for the Omani market

-Sample of the subject - Business in Oman
+Sample of the subject - Foreign Trade and Doing Business in Oman

 Subject Description: International Trade and Doing Business in Oman:

 - The capital of the Sultanate of Oman: Muscat (1.2 millions of people).

 - Thanks to its strategic location at the entrance of the Persian Gulf, Oman is considered a country of significant geostrategic value.

 - Oman shares borders with Yemen, Saudi Arabia, and the United Arab Emirates.

 - Islam Sunni is the main religion of Oman